paulad8/ColourVerse/README.md

 - Cross-Browser Compatibility: The site was tested on popular web browsers, including Chrome, Firefox and Safari to ensure consistent functionality and styling.
 - Device Responsiveness: The design was evaluated on various devies, such as desktops, tablets and smartphones to confirm responsiveness and usability across screen sizes.
 - Navigation: Tested links, menus and buttons for accessibility and proper routing to ensure seamless user interaction.
-- Search Functionality: Verified that the search bar returned correct results for artists, movements and media, and displayed them appropriately.
+- Search Functionality: Verified that the search bar returned correct results for artists, movements and media and displayed them appropriately.

 ### 2. Functionality Testing
 - Image Upload and Display: Confirmed that uploaded images (artists, movements, artworks) were stored correctly and displayed in the appropriate sections.